Skip to main content

 The most ideal system for herbs will be the nutrient film technique.
 This hydroponic setup uses a pipe to pump and drain fertilized water to and from your plant trays.
 The trays are set up at an angle, which allows the fertilized water to flow down and over the roots of the herbs without drowning them.
 The roots absorb the nutrients they need, and the excess is pumped back into the system.
 Nothing goes to waste!

-A more cost-effective option, if you’re only partially considering hydroponic growing and aren’t sure you want to fully commit, is to buy a pre-built system.
+If you’re only partially considering hydroponic growing and aren’t sure you want to fully commit, it can be more cost-effective to buy a pre-built system.
 There are plenty available that will allow you to test out hydroponic growing on a smaller level before investing in your own setup.
+It’s also worth considering adding an oscillating fan to whichever system you choose, which will ensure the plants consistently receive fresh air.

 Harvesting your hydroponic herbs